Comparing PROG (PRG) and Its Peers

-PROG (NYSE: PRG) is one of 20 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare PROG to similar companies based on the strength of its risk, analyst recommendations, dividends, earnings, valuation, profitability and institutional ownership.
+PROG (NYSE: PRG) is one of 20 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare PROG to similar companies based on the strength of its analyst recommendations, institutional ownership, valuation, earnings, risk, profitability and dividends.

-92.5% of PROG shares are owned by institutional investors.
-Comparatively, 65.7% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by institutional investors.
-2.8% of PROG shares are owned by insiders.
-Comparatively, 12.0% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This is a summary of recent ratings for PROG and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for PROG and its competitors, as reported by MarketBeat.com.

 |Sell Ratings